Abu Omar Halal logo

 Is Abu Omar Halal a good franchise to own?

 Whether Abu Omar Halal is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: Abu Omar Halal operates 22 locations, received a legal risk score of 100/100, a training and support score of 72/100.
-Financial performance data is disclosed in Item 19.
+Key factors from the 2026 FDD: Abu Omar Halal operates 26 locations, received a legal risk score of 100/100, a training and support score of 70/100.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is an Abu Omar Halal franchise worth the investment?

 The value of an Abu Omar Halal franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $335,000 to $634,000.
-Abu Omar Halal disclosed average gross sales of $735,738 in 2025.
+The initial investment ranges from $362,100 to $797,000.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with an Abu Omar Halal franchise?